redjor/norma/docs/Radio.md

 Description
 ------
 You can append a description below your label.
-You need to add a `.ka-Radio__description` at the end of `ka-Radio`.
+You need to add a `ka-Radio__description` at the end of `ka-Radio`.

 ```html
 <div class="ka-Radio">